karthickal/posit-oediv/README.md

 #### On Device Learning

-Realtime annotations is achieved by using a custom lightweight deep learning model deployed on the user's device.
+Realtime annotation is achieved by using a custom lightweight deep learning model deployed on the user's device.
 The model can detect and track objects locally, and relies on the backend to identify the object using data from a feature layer.
 This approach allows us to create interactions over videos that are -
 * Instant and works in real-time
 * Does not require internet; works offline
 * Prevents data piracy by not transferring the video to the server for processing.

+#### So far

+* Launched a web app to understand user behavior and get initial feedback.
+Please see - [Web Demo](http://www.justplay.tv/watch/1).
+Play the video and pause anywhere to explore the products used.
+Note that this demo does not use On Device machine learning and was made to collect user feedback.
+* Beta version of SDK available on Android.
+The SDK is currently under test with an Indian video publisher app.
+The SDK currently does not incorporate On Device Learning.
+Check out our [SDK Documentation](../resources/posit_sdk_doc.pdf).

 ## The Plan

-* December 15 2019 - A working prototype that can detect people and apparels in a video.
+* December 15, 2019 - A working prototype that can detect people and apparels in a video.
-* January 15 2020 - Finalize UI/UX.
+* January 15, 2020 - Finalize UI/UX.
 * January 31, 2020 - Improve the model with an encoding layer to identify the product from a catalog of items in the backend.
-* March 31, 2020 - Tested working product (standalone app, sdk for distribution)
+* March 31, 2020 - Tested working product (standalone app, SDK for distribution)

 #### Distribution Plan

-* Without Google's support, especially because Android does not have an API for a 3rd party app to listen to video events and share frames, our plan is to be available as a plugin for video publishers to integrate in their Android/iOs app.
+* Without Google's support, especially because Android does not have an API for a 3rd party app to listen to video events and share frames, we plan to be available as a plugin for video publishers to integrate into their Android/iOs app.
 This means only videos streamed via our distribution partners are interactive.

 #### Datasource Plan